North Somerset Show Bristol - May Bank Holiday

 This popular event attracts over 20,000 people and showcases local agriculture, food and farming as well as country crafts and pursuits.
 Show stoppers are tractor pulling, livestock showing and horse show jumping.
 This year was its 160th show.

-The show is massive, with so many sporting activities to partake in or to watch.
+North Somerset Show is massive, with so many sporting activities to partake in or to watch.
 I think my favourite (after the livestock) was the dog agility competitions, they had 3 rings for different levels of difficulty.
 It’s super competitive and the dogs absolutely love it, with some of them barking around the whole course.

 You can easily spend a whole day here and be constantly entertained, there are displays and competitions going on all at the same time in different areas of the show.
 I wandered for hours and enjoyed every single minute of shopping at the trade stands.
 They have all your country needs, including clothing and gifts, crafts, art, photography, pet supplies etc. A vast array of food stalls inside and out.
 All of this is amongst the different arena displays showcasing, sheep shearing, falconry, motor bike displays, strongest man event, Vintage Tractor displays, Clay Pigeon Shooting, Archery, Air Rifle Shooting, Blacksmith Competitions, pony games, motorbike displays, the list just goes on and on.